home-assistant/addons/zwave/DOCS.md

 ### Connecting remotely using a local ozw-admin application

-Alternatively, the ozw-admin application can be downloaded an installed on remote machine, like your desktop computer.
+Alternatively, the ozw-admin application can be downloaded and installed on a remote machine, like your desktop computer.
 To connect your remote machine:

 - Set a port number for the ozw-admin in the "Network" configuration section of